Want to relocate to Fiji? Here are six factors to consider

 Quality health insurance is crucial for any expat in Fiji.
 Always obtain medical covers before departing your home country.
 If relocating for employment, ensure that health insurance is part of the remuneration package.

 Location is an essential factor to consider.
 Expats working in Fiji mostly don’t have a choice on where to live.
 Most are referred to Suva while others are directed to Nadi.
+Find here more about The Dublin Roofers.
 Those choosing their own should consider social amenities like hospitals and grocery stores, ocean proximity and protection from possible weather disasters.
 Other things to consider are electricity and water supplies.

 The cost of living in Fiji as an expat is relatively high.
 This is due to the relatively high rental charges and expensive consumables which are usually imported.
 However, taxi transportation, entertainment, and local dishes are inexpensive.
-Have a strategic spending plan before relocating to Fiji.
+Have a strategic spending plan and make your travel enjoyable before relocating to Fiji.

 Fiji is renowned as a ‘Rugby Nation’ in the world.
 For an expat, rugby sports should be part of your favorites.
 It may not necessarily be playing rugby.
 The sport is loved in Fiji, and while ongoing, most of the services like transportation are usually unavailable.
 Fiji even celebrates a public holiday for the sport!